research-artifact/manifold-sca/README.md

 We release the localized vulnerabilities in foler `vulnerability`.
-In folder `vulnerability/contribution`, we list the corresponding *instruction addresses* of records than make primary contribution on the reconstruction of media data.
+In folder `vulnerability/contribution`, we list the corresponding *instruction addresses* of records that make primary contribution on the reconstruction of media data.
 We further map the pinpoined instructions back to the corresponding functions.
 These functions are regarded as **side-channel vulnerable functions**.
 We list the results in `{dataset}-{program}-count.json`, where higher counting indicates a higher possibility of vulnerable.

-Despite each program is evaluated on different datasets, we call still observe highly consistent vulnerabilities are localized in the same program.
+Despite each program is evaluated on different datasets, we call still observe that highly consistent vulnerabilities are localized in the same program.

 ## Prime+Probe